akash07marwah/AmazonPriceTrackingByPython/README.md

 #Initialisation

 1. Clone this reposiory in the folder of your choice.
-2. Open the file and put the URL of your item from Amazon,put the desired price, the email, email password and put the no. of times to check
-   for the price in a day in respective variables.
+2. Open the file and put the URL of your item from Amazon,put the desired price, the email, email password and put the no. of      times to check the price in a day in respective variables.

 # For Windows Users